SugarChain-Studio/sugarch-utilities/packages/mod-manager/README.md

 ```

 ### `progressiveHook`

-The `progressiveHook` method enables you to assemble hooks in a chain-like manner.
+The `progressiveHook` method allows you to assemble hooks in a chain-like manner.
 This allows for more complex and flexible hook management by combining multiple hook functions into a single progressive hook.

 ```typescript
 import { ModManager } from '@sugarchain/bc-mod-manager';